 - Progress on mitigation of the risks.

 - Financial Data such as budget, marginal cost, actual cost.

 #3) Effective Resource planning

 Effective Resource planning is one of the very important aspects that the PMO team manages.
 It creates a resource plan and creates visibility of availability for all the stakeholders.
-They ensure the resource is utilized efficiently and track all the project, non-project related activities including leaves of the resource.
+They ensure resources are utilized efficiently and track all project and non-project related activities including leaves of the resource.

 Resources do not have to sit idle in the future, it has to be taken care of by the PMO team.

 The PMO has the responsibility to create processes and workflows along with the responsibility to streamline the same.
 Few of them include streamlining the resource allocation process, keeping the data updated for resources such as their skills, experience they have, etc. The most important of them is to highlight any issues which can cause disaster before it’s too late.